CPU full form is the Central Processing Unit of a computer.

-The top-leading manufacturers of the Central Processing Unit are Intel and AMD.
+The top-leading manufacturers of the Central Processing Units are Intel and AMD.
 The processors were employed to find the robust and right processor in the past.

 The Intel 486 is faster compared to the 386, but after introducing the Pentium processor, all the processors are named such as Athlon, Pentium, Celeron, and Duron.

-The several kinds of the processor are built in different architectures such as 32-bit and 64-bit with flexible capacity and maximum speed.
+Several kinds of processor are built in different architectures such as 32-bit and 64-bit with flexible capacity and maximum speed.

-The major kinds of the Central Processing Unit are classified as Deca core, Octa-core, Hexa-core, Quad-core, Dual-core, and Single-core processor which is explained below.
+The major kinds of Central Processing Units are classified as Deca core, Octa-core, Hexa-core, Quad-core, Dual-core, and Single-core processors which is explained below.

 1. Deca-core processor

 Deca Core processor is available with 10 independent systems which are deployed to manage and execute the job which is successful as compared to other processors which are developed until now.

 If you own a device or a computer with a deca-core processor, then it is the best option.

 Many smartphones, nowadays, are now available with Deca core processors at cheap cost and they never become outdated + deca core processors are trending with their new advanced features.